Your Hummus Habit Could Be Good For The Earth

 While about half of the country's chickpea harvest is still shipped overseas, a growing number of chickpeas are going to domestic markets as demand increases.
 Trade disputes also are making international markets less reliable.
 In 2019, U.S. farmers reduced for the first time in years the number of acres they planned to plant in chickpeas, down to 519,000 acres.
 Volatile trade riffs with countries such as India in 2018 left much of that year's harvest sitting in silos, where an oversupply has continued to depress chickpea prices this year.

-"The saving grace — and why I'm still optimistic — is the domestic market continues to grow for all pulse crops," says McGreevy.
+"The saving grace — and why I'm still optimistic — is the domestic market continues to grow for all pulse crops," McGreevy says.
 He thinks the lower price could also spur even more innovation of chickpea-based foods.
 "Chickpeas have, in particular, shown significant growth in sales over the past decade."

 Americans spent nearly $800 million on hummus from retail stores in 2018, McGreevy says.
 That's compared to just under $200 million in hummus sales a decade before and only $5 million in the mid-1990s, placing the popular dip among food retail's fastest-growing sectors.